hallard/NodeMCU-Gateway/README.md

 New Version 1.3 boards
 ======================
-New boards version V1.3 these boards have minor improvments
+New boards version V1.3 these boards have some improvments depending on version
-* SMA/UFL Antenna connector has been size reduced
+- SMA/UFL Antenna connector has been size reduced
-* Antenna trace and RF Module surrounded with via for better RF isolation
+- Antenna trace and RF Module surrounded with via for better RF isolation
-* Increased "Isolate" ground planes to avoid shorts between connectors and ground (may happen sometimes after soldering)
+- Increased "Isolate" ground planes to avoid shorts between connectors and ground (may happen sometimes after soldering)
-* I2C OLED connector is now "lock" version, you can just plug to test it will fit without connector
+- I2C OLED connector is now "lock" version, you can just plug to test it will fit without connector
-* No more LED solder pad to choose VIN/3V3, added 1N4148 diode from 5V for the 1st LED to decrease VCC to 4.4V, always works
+- No more LED solder pad to choose VIN/3V3, added 1N4148 diode from 5V for the 1st LED to decrease VCC to 4.4V, always works
-* LORA version, added Microchip 64 bits Unique ID footprint 24AA02E64
+- LORA version, added Microchip 64 bits Unique ID footprint 24AA02E64
-* LORA version, done a diode logic OR for DIO0/DIO1/DIO2 for current LIMC implementation
+- LORA version, done a diode logic OR for DIO0/DIO1/DIO2 for current LIMC implementation

 Version 1.2 boards